Account Basics | Using Autodesk Account | Explore Account

-Whether you’re an individual product user, a student or educator accessing software and services or a Contract Manager or admin that manages and assigns software and services, you should be familiar with Autodesk Account.
+Whether you're an individual product user, a student or educator accessing software and services, or admin that manages and assigns software and services, you need to be familiar with Autodesk account.

-Whether you’re an individual product user, a student or educator accessing software and services or a Contract Manager or admin that manages and assigns software and services, you should be familiar with Autodesk Account.
+Whether you're an individual product user, a student or educator accessing software and services, or admin that manages and assigns software and services, you need to be familiar with Autodesk account.

-Check out the topics in this section and watch the following video to familiarise yourself with the features of Autodesk Account.
+Check out the topics in this section and watch the following video to familiarize yourself with the features of Autodesk Account.

 The Assistant can help you find answers or contact an agent.